 Profiling your members works in much the same way.
 Not only will it help you predict what your members will like and how they will respond, it will also give you insight into what activities and offers appeal to and engage them.
 With that information, you can build stronger, lasting relationships with members by providing them with the content and benefits they want most.

 Before you use profiles to make general assumptions about your members, however, you should make sure there is data to support your profiles.
-Online activity data from your membership management system, online community, and website is a good place to start.
+Online activity data from your online community and website is a good place to start.
 Look for data on what blogs, benefits, and educational content members consumed, and use those to determine both the subjects and content forms your members prefer.

 3 Common Types of Association Members